Utilizing Chapter 11 Bankruptcy To Save Your Small Business

 The SBRA has made it easier, faster and less expensive to use bankruptcy to reorganize your small business.
 In a Subchapter V Bankruptcy, a Plan is filed providing for catching up on missed rent, mortgage, equipment leases and/or secured bank debt.
 The Plan also provides for the payment of some or all of the amounts owed to vendors or other unsecured creditors.
 The Plan must provide for payments over a period of three years.
 If necessary, the Plan can be extended to up to 5 years.
 The Plan payments are made from future business income.

 The Bankruptcy Court must approve the Plan.
 In certain cases, the Court can approve the Plan even if the creditors do not agree with it.
 After the Plan is completed all remaining business debts are discharged.
 Discharged debts are no longer owed.
-Reach out to us to seek guidance from our small business bankruptcy attorneys in NJ to determine if a Chapter 11 bankruptcy would be suitable for your specific situation.

 What Businesses Can Benefit from the SBRA?